xjdr-alt/entropix/README.md

 ## Docker Setup

+Note: currently we only have Docker support for CUDA.

 To build and run the project using Docker, follow these steps:

 1. Ensure you have Docker installed on your system, and export your Hugging Face token as an environment variable: